boldingd/EclipsePhaseContent/SkywardsCollective.md

 Of course, working-groups are as dependent on volunteers as the rest of the collective, and so the amount of training and professional work they can do is limited; still, the permanent working-groups represent a reserve of expertise that many other outer-system autonomist societies fail to establish at all.

 Beyond the working-groups, the community can also designate some members as *trusted members*.
-As the name implies, *trusted members* have earned the trust of the community; this carries no direct privilege, but it makes them eligible for certain positions of trust that other members do not qualify for.
+As the name implies, *trusted members* have earned the trust of the community; this carries no direct privilege, but it makes them eligible for certain sensitive positions that other members do not qualify for.
 Some restricted technologies are only available to trusted members; protean swarms, for example, are usually only available to trusted members, and dissassemblers are only available to trusted members in certain work-groups.

 Conversely, some members are designated as *antisocial*; this is often done as a temporary measure in response to minor crime, or sometimes in response to consistent, minor antisocial behavior.